 5. Register Your Coffee Shop Business

-For your coffee shop business to become legit, you need to register it.
+How to start a coffee shop business?
 If you don’t have a business registration, you can’t legally operate.
 Make sure to secure the following documents:

 6. Buy Your Coffee Equipment and Supplies

-The most important thing that your customers will be looking for is the coffee, of course.
-That’s why you need to find suppliers who will provide you with consistent high-quality coffee and ingredients.
+Of course, the most important thing your customers will be looking for is the coffee.
+You need to find suppliers who will provide you with consistent high-quality coffee and ingredients.
 Moreover, you need to purchase good quality and reliable coffee equipment.

 If you’re franchising a coffee shop, you don’t have to worry because these will all be provided.
 But if you’re starting your coffee shop from scratch, you’ll have to do your own research, sourcing, and testing to find the right products at the best prices.

-You can opt to buy second hand coffee equipment as well.
-There are many sellers of coffee equipment online that sell them at discounted prices (Check out Facebook and Carousell).
-You can even rent these coffee equipment if you don’t want to make an outright purchase yet.
+You can opt to buy second-hand coffee equipment as well.
+Check Facebook and Carousell for online sellers offering them at discounted prices.
+You can even rent coffee equipment if you don’t want to make an outright purchase yet.

-And in case you’re wondering what equipment you’ll need for your coffee shop setup, here’s a basic list:
+In case you’re wondering what equipment you’ll need for your coffee shop, here’s a basic list:

 7. Recalculate Your Figures